duskopijetlovic/duskopijetlovic.github.io/_posts/2024-09-24-testing-different-jekyll-themes.md

 ```

-NOTE: You might encounter *NotImplementedError* when running `bundle install`:
+NOTE: On FreeBSD 14, I encountered *NotImplementedError* when running `bundle install`:

 ```
 NotImplementedError: dart-sass for x86_64-freebsd14 not available at [. . .]